Perpetual-Labs/uqle-slurm/README.md

 ```

 Once complete, the tool will initiate the creation of the private and public VPCs.
-You can monitor the progress of this process on [CloudFormation](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2).
+You can monitor the progress on [CloudFormation](https://eu-west-2.console.aws.amazon.com/cloudformation/home).

+## Create an EC2 instance within the public subnet
+A separate EC2 instance is used to spin up the UQLE API service.
+- Create the EC2 instance in the public VPC created in the steps above
+- Follow the steps given in the UQLE Stack repository to spin up services
+- Add a security group rule that allows the private subnet of the cluster access to the UQLE API port
+- Note the private IP address of the EC2 instance

-## Creating cluster configuration
+## Creating the cluster configuration file

+This repo provides a [configuration template](./config.template.yml) for a basic Slurm cluster.
+See [here](https://docs.aws.amazon.com/parallelcluster/latest/ug/cluster-configuration-file-v3.html) for documentation on cluster configuration files.

-[chevron](https://github.com/noahmorrison/chevron) is used to fill fields
+The [chevron](https://github.com/noahmorrison/chevron) CLI tool can be used to populate
-in the parallelcluster [configuration template](./config.template.yml) that cannot be automated.
+this template with the necessary fields from a [parameter file](./config-parameters.example.json).

 First, make a copy of the config parameter example file: